alexandrelamberty/hortus-web-app/README.md

 ## Architecture

-This web application run as a Docker service and use HTTP to communicate with the [Hortus API](https://github.com/alexandrelamberty/hortus-api) service.
+This web application is based on React and run as a Docker service.
+It commmunicate via HTTP with the [Hortus API](https://github.com/alexandrelamberty/hortus-api) service.

 ## Technologies, languages, frameworks